Things To Do

 CLOSED for the Winter

-Interpretive programs are free and are offered daily during the season.
+Interpretive programs are free and will be offered daily during the 2025 season.

-• When you arrive on the North Rim, between May 15 and October 15, 2024, check bulletin boards or ask at the information kiosk about programs and events being offered during your visit.
-View the current schedule >
+• When you arrive on the North Rim, between May 15 and October 15, 2025, check bulletin boards or ask at the information kiosk about programs and events being offered during your visit.
+View this season's schedule

 Several day hikers on the paved footpath with ascending and descending slopes to Bright Angel Point.
 A view of peaks within Grand Canyon are visible in the distance on the right.